Do you know where every single “controlled” document is and who has access to that data?

 Almost 50% of all data breaches are caused by hackers or criminals.
 On average, they get access to 24,615 records in a single breach.

 The average cost of a data breach is $3.86 Million.
 That number is even higher in the U.S. at $7.91 Million.

 When you are using different systems and processes, the chances of not having proper security protocols in place, having unsecured data across different devices, or even losing a device - such as a smartphone- with data on it go way up.
 This increases your chances of a major data breach.

 The impact of data breach go far beyond some site downtime but can lead to a decrease in sales, company data loss, compromised customer and employee data, putting your intellectual property at risk, compliance issues and an increased likelihood of future security issues and breaches.

 While these three risks are common across regulated industries, they don’t have to stand in the way of bringing better products to market faster.
-Take this 60-second quiz to gauge your risk level for document management compliance issues.
+Explore how Veeva’s Document Control Solutions can help you to minimize the risk level for document management compliance issues.